-Considered a health food powerhouse, asparagus is one of the most nutritionally dense vegetables in existence.
-Among the numerous asparagus benefits the most popular is:
+Considered a health-food powerhouse, asparagus are some of the most nutritionally dense vegetables in existence.
+The numerous asparagus' benefits include, but are not limited to, the following:

 Stimulating urine excretion.
 Studies have shown that asparagus can encourage urine elimination, thus alleviating water retention.

-In addition, many recent studies have shown asparagus properties can help with other functions, such as:
+In addition, many recent studies have shown asparagus can help with other functions, such as:

 Aiding weight loss.
-Because of its high nutritional properties and its high soluble fiber content, asparagus can suppress appetite and aid in overall weight loss.
+Because of their high soluble fiber content, asparagus can suppress appetite and aid in overall weight loss.

 Preventing iron deficiency anemia.
-Asparagus is rich in iron and other nutrients, which can prevent anemia.
+Asparagus are rich in iron and other nutrients, which can prevent anemia.

 Preventing Alzheimer's disease.
-Studies have shown that a diet rich nutritionally dense vegetables, such as asparagus, can reduce the likelihood of developing Alzheimer's disease.
+Studies have shown that a diet rich nutrient-dense vegetables, such as asparagus, can reduce the likelihood of developing Alzheimer's disease.

 How It Works

-The main active compounds in asparagus medicinal properties are glutathione and rutin.
+The main active compounds behind asparagus' medicinal properties are glutathione and rutin.
 Whereas the first one is a tripeptide made from three different amino acids, the latter is a glycoside; both compounds are being researched for a variety of potential uses.1

-Rutin exhibits antioxidant and anti-inflammatory actions,2 and because it aids in collagen production, thus promoting the health of the connective tissues throughout the body.
-Meanwhile, glutathione is vital for iron metabolism, and thereby helps prevent the many illnesses related to iron deficiency.3 Both compounds exhibit some diuretic action.
+Rutin exhibits antioxidant and anti-inflammatory actions, and it aids in collagen production, thus promoting the health of the connective tissues throughout the body.2 Meanwhile, glutathione is vital for iron metabolism, and thereby helps prevent many illnesses related to iron deficiency.3 Both compounds exhibit some diuretic action.

-In the past, asparagus was considered toxic to the kidneys because of the characteristic smell it gives to urine.
-Nowadays, however, it is understood that this is not the case, and that in fact the diuretic properties of asparagus can actually benefit kidney health.
+In the past, asparagus were considered toxic to the kidneys because of the characteristic smell they give urine.
+Nowadays, however, it is understood that this is not the case.
+The diuretic properties of asparagus can actually benefit kidney health.

-Finally, the combination of gluthathione, rutin, and folate that can be found in asparagus has been linked to a reduction in levels of homocysteine, an amino acid that in excess has been found to contribute to Alzheimer's disease.
+Finally, the combination of gluthathione, rutin, and folate that can be found in asparagus has been linked to a reduction in homocysteine levels, an amino acid whose excessive amounts have been found to contribute to the development of Alzheimer's disease.

 Asparagus Side Effects

-In most cases, asparagus is safe to consume in its culinary form.
-However, it can trigger food allergies for some individuals, whether it is consumed orally or applied to the skin topically.
+In most cases, asparagus are safe to consume in culinary form.
+However, they can trigger food allergies in some individuals, whether they is consumed or applied topically.

-While it is safe to consume, women who are pregnant or breastfeeding should consult their doctor before taking asparagus in medicinal dosages, since it can cause hormone fluctuations.
+While it is safe to consume, women who are pregnant or breastfeeding should consult their doctors before taking asparagus in medicinal dosages since they can cause hormonal fluctuations.

 The medicinal properties of asparagus are complemented by a remarkable nutritional value.
-These vegetables are an excellent source of: vitamin K (phylloquinone), which is necessary for promoting coagulation and helping improve bone mineral density; and vitamin B9 (folate), an important nutrient that plays a key role in fetal development, promotes the generation of new red blood cells, and enhances iron absorption.
+They are an excellent source of vitamin K (phylloquinone), which is necessary for coagulation and helps improve bone mineral density, and vitamin B9 (folate), an important nutrient that plays a key role in fetal development, promotes the production of new red blood cells, and enhances iron absorption.

-Other vitamins in asparagus, present in good amounts, are: vitamin B1 (thiamin), which contributes to energy production by helping transform food into glucose; and vitamin B2 (riboflavin), an important nutrient that prevents cellular damage and plays an important role in growth, as well as in red blood cells production; as well as vitamin E (alpha-tocopherol), which supports immunity, helps prevent blood clots, and is essential for cellular functions.
+Other vitamins in asparagus, present in good amounts, are vitamin B1 (thiamin), which contributes to energy production by helping transform food into glucose; and vitamin B2 (riboflavin), an important nutrient that prevents cellular damage and plays an important role in growth as well as red blood cells production; and vitamin E (alpha-tocopherol), which supports immunity, helps prevent blood clots, and is essential for cellular functions.

 Furthermore, asparagus provide adequate amounts of other important nutrients, including vitamin C (ascorbic acid), vitamins B3 (niacin), B5 (panthotenic acid), and B6 (pyridoxine), as well as vitamin A (as carotenoids), and choline; along with minerals, such as manganese, iron, potassium, and zinc.

-Interestingly, asparagus general nutritional levels are not only higher after being cooked, but they are also better absorbed and digested in this form.
+Interestingly, asparagus' nutrient amounts are not only higher after being cooked, but they are also better absorbed and digested in this form.

 100 grams of cooked asparagus provide 22 calories and 8% of the daily value for dietary fiber.